-After entering Dragon Noodle Academy’s obscure doors in the middle of Central (around the corner from Topshop,) you’d think you’ve fallen into a tourist trap.
+After entering Dragon Noodle Academy’s obscure doors in the middle of Central (around the corner from Topshop), you’d think you’ve fallen into a tourist trap.
 Red lanterns, golden dragon statues…it’s got cheesy character.
 But the food is anything but ordinary.
-Get the “lobster tail soup noodles,” it’s made with 5-hour slow-cooked broth accompanied by handmade lanzhou noodles, and boston rock lobster.
-The “baby cabbage florets with parma ham” was a personal favorite, and don’t miss their rock star dish: “BBQ pork rice,” they’ll even bring the dish to dissect it by your table.
+Get the “lobster tail soup noodles” made with 5-hour slow-cooked broth accompanied by handmade lanzhou noodles and boston rock lobster.
+The “baby cabbage florets with parma ham” was a personal favorite, and don’t miss their rock star dish: “BBQ pork rice.”
+They’ll even bring the dish to dissect it by your table.
 It’s showtime!

 Fu Rong 映水芙蓉

 Do you like it hot?
 This Sechuan cuisine restaurant is located inside Harbour City Mall, so prep for time to actually walk for 20 minutes inside the mall in order to enter the restaurant with a spectacular view.
 The marathon is worth it to work up the appetite.
 Pretty much every dish is spicy here, true to its Sechuan roots.
 Fu Rong is known for its presentation, and pouring of the sauce at the table.
 Enjoy the show, and the view of Victoria Harbour.